theory-amsterdam/website-theory-amsterdam/content/authors/ozols/_index.md

   - QuSoft

 interests:
+  - quantum computing
+  - quantum Information
-  - Quantum Algorithms
+  - quantum algorithms
-  - Quantum information theory

 ---
 I am an assistant professor at the University of Amsterdam and a researcher at QuSoft.
 I'm interested in quantum algorithms and quantum information theory.
 Before coming to Amsterdam I was a Leverhulme Early Career Fellow at the University of Cambridge and a post-doctoral researcher at IBM.
 I have a PhD from the University of Waterloo.